 Status of the Port: What’s Working?

-The port is still in development as Earle intends to add more features such as installable filesystem, I2S support and an improved debug infrastructure.
+The port is still in development as Earle intends to add more features such as an installable filesystem, I2S support and an improved debug infrastructure.
 However, most common features like digitalWriteRead, analogWriteRead, hardware UART, SPI, Servo control are already up and running!
 For the full list of working features and caveats, I strongly recommend that you read the GitHub repository readme.

 One important thing to note is the following procedure that you will need to follow for your first Arduino sketch upload.